-Azerbaijan, Armenia begin prisoner exchange
+Azerbaijan, Armenia exchange prisoners as part of peace deal

 The peace deal was celebrated in Azerbaijan as a major triumph, and last week a massive military parade was held in Baku to mark it.
 In Armenia, the truce sparked outrage and mass protests, with thousands regularly taking to the streets to demand the ouster of the country’s prime minister over his handling of the conflict.

-Pashinyan has defended the deal as a painful but necessary move that prevented Azerbaijan from overrunning the entire Nagorno-Karabakh region.
+Armenian Prime Minister Nikol Pashinyan has defended the deal as a painful but necessary move that prevented Azerbaijan from overrunning the entire Nagorno-Karabakh region.
+On Monday, Pashinyan announced three days of mourning to start on Saturday to honor the victims of the fighting.

-On Monday, the prime minister announced a three-day mourning starting from Saturday to honor the victims of the fighting.
+Thousands of people rallied in the Armenian capital, Yerevan, once again on Monday, chanting “Nikol, go away!” and “Armenia without Nikol!”